Navigating A Relationship With A Clingy Boyfriend: Mental Health And Behavior Tips

 His clinginess could also be a response to something that happened in your relationship.
 For example, if you’ve broken up before and then gotten back together, he may be worried about losing you again.
 Or, if there’s been infidelity in your relationship, he may be concerned about that happening if he’s not with you.
 This can result in him spending a lot of time with you so that he is reassured about the status of your relationship.

-How to address clingy behavior
+How to address clinginess

 Depending on the reasons for your partner’s behavior, there are several ways you can address clinginess in your relationship.
 The following are some suggestions you can follow to navigate a relationship with a clingy boyfriend.

-Have a conversation with him
+Have a conversation with him about his behavior

 Your boyfriend might be experiencing serious mental health-related challenges that he hasn’t been comfortable telling you about.
 Now that you know about possible reasons your boyfriend is being clingy, you can talk to him about his behavior.
 You may want to explain how his actions have affected you and ask him if there are emotions or thoughts he’s having that he's not discussing with you.